arjun-kshirsagar/Redis-Server/readme.md

 - **404 - Key Not Found**: When trying to retrieve a key that doesn't exist in the cache.
 - **400 - Invalid Key/Value**: If the key or value exceeds the allowed length (256 characters).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize the README according to your project's needs!
-Let me know if you need further adjustments or additional sections.